bensyc/bensyc/README.md

 # What is $🧪?

-BENSYC is experimenting with the use cases of fractionalizing ENS domain ownership to create community tokens. 🦍coin.eth has been fractionalized into 1 billion $🦍 tokens and $🦍 tokens collectively own 🦍coin.eth. 🦍coin.eth can be purchased by anyone & will start with a purchase price of 10,000 ETH.
-Holders of $🦍 tokens will have a right to vote on the purchase price of 🦍coin.eth.
-Upon conclusion of BENSYC 10k subdomain mints, 50% of $🦍 will be airdropped to the BENSYC subdomain owners through a 'claim process' (similar to the $ENS token airdrop) and 50% of $🦍 will go to the BENSYC community treasury.
+BENSYC is experimenting with the use cases of fractionalizing ENS domain ownership to create community tokens. `🦍coin.eth` has been fractionalized into 1 billion `$🦍` tokens and `$🦍` tokens collectively own `🦍coin.eth`. `🦍coin.eth` can be purchased by anyone & will start with a purchase price of 10,000 ETH.
+Holders of `$🦍` tokens will have a right to vote on the purchase price of `🦍coin.eth`.
+Upon conclusion of BENSYC 10k subdomain mints, 50% of `$🦍` will be airdropped to the BENSYC subdomain owners through a 'claim process' (similar to the ENS token airdrop) and 50% of `$🦍` will go to the BENSYC community treasury.
 BENSYC subdomain holders may vote to use the community treasury as a source of grants for builders from the ENS community.
-If 🦍coin.eth is bought out, then $🦍 will become pegged to the purchase price and $🦍 holders will be able to swap $🦍 for the proportional share of ETH from the 🦍coin.eth buyout.
+If `🦍coin.eth` is bought out, then `$🦍` will become pegged to the purchase price and `$🦍` holders will be able to swap `$🦍` for the proportional share of ETH from the `🦍coin.eth` buyout.

 # 🦍🧪☠️
 Pssss...
 Upon BENSYC 10k subdomain mints, the founding team might have an additional surprise 🧪.
 You didn't hear it from us.